 If you don’t want to drink it the traditional way, or you just want a smooth coffee that you can make on the stovetop, then you don’t need an ibrik.

 If you want to make traditional style Turkish coffee in the saucepan, you will have to increase the water (or the number of Turkish coffee cups).
-Keep in mind that it won’t develop much foam or froth as it would in an ibrik.
+Keep in mind that it won’t develop much foam or froth like it would in an ibrik.

 More notes on Turkish Coffee